mmf1982/QTnetCDF/README.md

  While plots of 4D variables are implemented (there are two slicers then, the upper one always has to be at a "higher" axis than the lower, default is first is 0, second is 1), it's use is discouraged since the whole 4D variable is loaded at once and the program might get really slow or even unresponsive.
 This is in analogy to the table view of 4D variables.

- For 2D plotting, instead of simple image plot (via double click), x and y axis can be set (with "x" and "y", see above) and then the z data can be set via "z".
+ For 2D and 3D plotting, instead of simple image plot (via double click), x and y axis can be set (with "x" and "y", see above) and then the z data can be set via "z".
  The type of plot performed depends on the dimensionalit of the variabels:

  * no x and y set, plot via double click on 2D variable: image plot of variable
- * x, y and z set, all 1D: A scatter plot is performed where the z value sets the colour of each scatter point
+ * x, y and z set, all 1D: A scatter plot is performed where the z value sets the colour of each scatter point.
- * x, y 1D and z 2D: pcolormesh performed, if z data only fits x and y if it is transposed, it will be transposed
+ * x, y 1D and z 2D: pcolormesh performed, if z data only fits x and y if it is transposed, it will be transposed, a warning is displayed.
- * x, y and z 2D: pcolormesh, the shape has to be identical
+ * x, y and z 2D: pcolormesh, the shape has to be identical (or x- y- grid each one longer, as to represent really the boundaries)
- * x, y and z 2D, with x and y having nan values: pcolor is performed: this is considerably slower and might lead to speed issues.
+ * x, y and z 2D, with x and y having nan values: a crude fix is applied that "moves" the nans to the z-data instead.
+However, since each x-y center coordinate is translated into four boundaries (above, below, left, right), and one missing x-y point means 4 missing boundaries, more nans are introduced in the field.
+However, x- and y- coordinates should not contain nans in the first place.
+ * x, y 1D or both 2D and z 3D: pcolormesh with slicing along the 3rd dimension, plus/ minus buttons and an entry field to change the slice are present.

  ## other functionality